 - 10m (minutes).

 So once activated the PIR movement sensor will remain on for a fixed period.
 In my case I set it to 5 minutes.
 It will stay on as long as they keep moving around (while showering) and it will stay on for 5 minutes after they leave the detection zone.
-After that time has elapsed the residual heat will keep the mirror mist free while they finish in the bathroom.
+After that time has elapsed the residual heat will keep the mirror condensation-free while they finish in the bathroom.
 I find this keeps electrical power consumption to a minimum.

 Occasional failures have occurred where the mirror has been found hot to the touch because it was on when it should be off.
-The heat can be felt on your face when looking in the condensation free bathroom mirror.
+The heat can be felt on your face when looking in the condensation-free bathroom mirror.

 There are three background light level settings: